 Logtalk is implemented as a trans-compiler to Prolog.
 When compiling predicates, it preserves in the generated Prolog code all cases of first-argument indexing and tail-recursion.
-In practice, this mean that if you know how to write efficient Prolog predicates, you already know how to write efficient Logtalk predicates.
+In practice, this mean that if you know how to write efficient Prolog predicates, you already know the basics of how to write efficient Logtalk predicates.

-The Logtalk compiler appends a hidden execution-context argument to all entity predicate clauses.
-In the common case where a predicate makes no calls to the execution-context predicates and message-sending control constructs and is neither a meta-predicate nor a coinductive predicate, the execution-context argument is simply passed between goals.
+The Logtalk compiler appends a single argument to the compiled form of all entity predicate clauses.
+This hidden argument is used to pass the execution-context when proving a query.
+In the common case where a predicate makes no calls to the execution-context predicates and message-sending control constructs and is neither a meta-predicate nor a coinductive predicate, the execution-context is simply passed between goals.
 In this case, with most backend Prolog virtual machines, the cost of this extra argument is null or negligible.
-When the execution-context needs to be accessed (e.g. to fetch the value of self for a ::/1 call) there may be a small inherent overhead due to the access to the individual arguments of the compound term used to represent the execution-context.
+When the execution-context needs to be accessed (e.g. to fetch the value of self for a (::)/1 call) there may be a small inherent overhead due to the access to the individual arguments of the compound term used to represent the execution-context.

 Source code compilation modes¶

 Source code can be compiled in optimal, normal, or debug mode, depending on the optimize and debug compiler flags.
 Optimal mode is used when deploying an application while normal and debug modes are used when developing an application.
 Compiling code in optimal mode enables several optimizations, notably use of static binding whenever enough information is available at compile time.
 In debug mode, most optimizations are turned off and the code is instrumented to generate debug events that enable developer tools such as the command-line debugger and the ports profiler.

 Local predicate calls¶

 Local calls to object (or category) predicates have zero overhead in terms of number of inferences, as expected, compared with local Prolog calls.